nannigan/bookgroup/NOTES/NOTESmisc.md

       param: null,
       code: 'invalid_request_error'
     }
-Also console on localhost showed gooey errors
+Also console on localhost showed glooey errors

 lots of llms to chose from but curently seems like way more trouble than it's worth going down endless rabbit holes for---